richsaleh/dbt_starter/README.md

 ## Example Models
 ### Base Models
 ##### brands
-- List of brands from the source data.
+- List of brands from the source data
-- Renames `id` and `name` fields.
+- Renames `id` and `name` fields
 - `ephemeral` model

 ##### campaigns
-- List of campaigns from the source data.
+- List of campaigns from the source data
-- Renames `id` and `name` fields.
+- Renames `id` and `name` fields
+- Creates surrogate key from `campaign_name` and `campaign_channel` using `dbt_utils.surrogate_key()` macro
 - `ephemeral` model

 ##### customers
-- List of customers from the source data.
+- List of customers from the source data
-- Renames some fields and concats first and last names.
+- Renames some fields and concats first and last names
 - `ephemeral` model

 ##### dates